DELF and DALF: All About French Language Proficiency Examinations

 For DELF A1-B2, France Éducation International is progressively shifting the Reading and Listening sections to an MCQ-only format.
 However, as of 2026, both the old format (with open/written answers) and the new MCQ format are still in circulation.
 Candidates should prepare for both.

-Note that in India, the written sections (listening, reading, and writing) are held on fixed national dates that are common across all Alliance Française centres.
-The oral/speaking exam may be scheduled on the same day or within the same week, depending on the specific centre.
-In many Indian centres, the entire exam including all four components is completed on a single day with a short break in between.
+Note that in India, the written sections (listening, reading and writing) are held on fixed dates nationally - common across all Alliance Française centres.
+The oral and speaking exams may be scheduled on the same day or within the same week - depending on your specific centre.
+In many Indian centres, the entire exam, including all four components, is completed on a single day with a short break in between.

 Check the different intakes in France to get the best idea on when you should plan on taking your exams.